Using VBA to Automate Email Composition in Excel

 Command Description

-outlookApp.CreateItem(0) Creates a new email item.
+outlookApp.CreateItem(0) Establishes a fresh email item.

-VBA Scripting for Enhanced Email Automation
+Utilizing VBA Scripting to Improve Email Automation

 VBA Script for Excel